Cloudxtreme/P2P_CDN/README.md

 Known Bugs
 =============
-Offload to server if DataChannel is unavailable (functionality to detect already exists) Offload to server if P2P_CDN is taking too long (longer than 2000 ms) Look into the cross-platform issues
+FIXED: Offload to server if DataChannel is unavailable (functionality to detect already exists) Offload to server if P2P_CDN is taking too long (longer than 2000 ms) Look into the cross-platform issues
 Race conditions